peterhinch/micropython-async/v3/docs/SCHEDULE.md

 # 5. The cron object

 This is the core of the scheduler.
-Users of `uasyncio` do not need to concern themseleves with it.
+Users of `asyncio` do not need to concern themseleves with it.
 It is documented for those wishing to modify the code and for those wanting to perform scheduling in synchronous code.